 - Conduct yearly workplace inspections and notify occupants of any violations.

 The McLennan Health & Safety Committee consists of representatives from various groups within the McLennan Physical Laboratories including unionized and non-unionized employees, graduate students, Principal Investigators and managers.
 Certified members on the Committee undergo health and safety training based on WSIB course standards.

 McLennan Health & Safety Organizational Structure

-The following academic, technical and administrative members and their contact information can be found posted on the safety bulletin boards located by MP306, MP062, MP137, and across from MP257 or via the Health & Safety site: Health and Safety
+The following academic, technical and administrative members and their contact information can be found: posted on the safety bulletin boards located by MP306, MP062, MP137, and across from MP257, or by asking at the Health and Safety Office in MP302, or listed on the Health & Safety site: Health and Safety